jordantrader/epistemic-bootloader/README.md

 It does not teach, persuade, or explain.
 It documents a single instance of **clarity under constraint**—captured in structural form.

+> Fidelity is not semantic.
+It is structural.
+> Begin not with understanding, but with reenactment.

 ---

 ## 📌 Anchor Artifacts